axoflow/axosyslog-core-docs/content/docs/chapter-concepts/timezone-handling/procedure-associating-timezone/_index.md

 3. Specify the timezone in the destination driver using the `time-zone()` parameter.
 Each destination driver might have an associated timezone value`: syslog-ng` converts message timestamps to this timezone before sending the message to its destination (file or network socket).
 Each destination defaults to the value of the [`send-time-zone()`]({{< relref "/docs/chapter-global-options/reference-options/_index.md" >}}) global option.

     {{% alert title="Note" color="info" %}}
 A message can be sent to multiple destination zones.
-The `syslog-ng` application converts the timezone information properly for every individual destination zone.
+The AxoSyslog application converts the timezone information properly for every individual destination zone.
     {{% /alert %}}

     {{% alert title="Warning" color="warning" %}}